 - Overall Rating – 3/5

-My core recommendation for people thinking about using esuperfund for their SMSF would be to do their research and go in with ‘eyes wide open’.
-Understand what they’re paying and what’s NOT available to them via the esuperfund solution.
-Understand the esuperfund business model and how they derive their income and if in doubt, speak to an SMSF specialist adviser like me or find an SMSF Specialist Advisor through the SMSF Association.
+My core recommendation for people considering using esuperfund for their SMSF would be to research and go in with ‘eyes wide open’.
+Understand what they’re paying and what’s NOT available via the esuperfund solution.
+Understand the esuperfund business model and how they derive their income.
+If in doubt, speak to an SMSF specialist adviser like me and the team at Grow.

 More questions on my esuperfund review?

-If you have any questions or feedback on this esuperfund review, please contact me.
+If you have any questions or feedback on this esuperfund review, please get in touch.